Crookston Campus Policy

 The Chancellor or designee will notify the Director of Communications (218-281-8438) to alert the campus, community, and media.
 The U of M President's Office will also be notified by the Chancellor’s Office as soon as possible after a decision to close.

-- TEXT MESSAGES: Text messages will be sent to mobile devices of those taking part in the TXT-U emergency notification system.
+- SAFE-U Messages: Text messages will be sent to mobile devices of those taking part in the SAFE-U emergency notification system.

 - E-MAIL MESSAGES will be sent to the official campus distribution list, which includes all current students, faculty, and staff.